 - it teaches your dog not to listen to you

-- it places your dog in danger from approaching dogs
+- it places your dog in danger of approaching dogs

-- it places your dog in danger from traffic
+- it places your dog in danger of traffic

 - it’s a tripping hazard to humans